-ASSOCIATION OF ENERGY PROFESSIONALS (EASTERN AFRICA)
+ASSOCIATION OF ENERGY PROFESSIONALS (EASTERN AFRICA) CONSTITUTION AND BY-LAWS

 The name of the Association shall be THE ASSOCIATION OF ENERGY PROFESSIONALS (EASTERN AFRICA).

 In this Constitution the following words and phrases shall have the meanings ascribed to them, namely;